 What is happening?

-The site will be developed in two distinct phases; the core of the Avon Street car park site being developed as Phase 1, and the former coach park site being developed as Phase 2 (subject to
+The site will be developed in two distinct phases; the core of the Avon Street car park site being developed as Phase 1, and the coach park site being developed as Phase 2 (subject to

 Why does the site need to be redeveloped?

 Bath Quays North forms part of B&NES’ plans for the Bath Quays Development.
 It is a significant redevelopment and regeneration project located in a key position in the Bath City Riverside Enterprise Zone.
 The adopted Bath Placemaking Plan sets out the importance of regenerating this site in order to bring forward a new mixed-use development.

 Phase 1 proposals (on the Avon Street car park site) includes;

 - 92 residential homes